semaphoreci/semaphore/docs/docs/using-semaphore/optimization/docker.md

 You can use the `docker` command line tool inside a Semaphore [job](../jobs).
 In most cases, you should also run [checkout](../../reference/toolbox) to clone the repository in order to get access to the code and Dockerfile.

-In the following example an image is built.
+In the following example, an image is built.
 Since the job doesn't push it into a Docker registry, the image is lost as soon as the job ends.
 [Authenticate with a registry](#dockerhub) to save your image.

 ```shell title="Job commands"
 checkout